Tafffy/TelerikProjectsAndHomework/README.md

 TelerikProjectsAndHomework
 ==========================

-Here can be found all project which I am workign on and homeworks.
+Here can be found all project and howeworks which I am workign on during my studing in Telerik Software Academy.